Adjusting and Adapting

 The small things that you thought you wouldn’t miss when you move away from home become things you long for.
 I’m specifically talking about the mundane, the super personal and the totally intangible things that are different for each person.

-For me, right away I was missing being able to go to Tesco and just pick up the regular things I had known to love in the UK; really boring things like a meal deal, a frozen pizza or a certain type of cheese.
-I also slowly began to miss overhearing and understanding casual English conversation on trains or in bars; I never thought I would long to overhear the nonsense people chat to each other, but it’s oddly comforting.
+For me, right away I was missing being able to go to Tesco and just pick up the regular things I had known to love in the UK; really, really boring things like a meal deal, a frozen pizza or a certain type of cheese.
+I also slowly began to miss overhearing and understanding casual English conversation on trains or in bars; I never thought I would long to hear the nonsense people chat to each other, but it’s oddly comforting.

 The big things you know you would miss only become more and more impossible to ignore or to not think about.
 These are sacrifices you knowingly and willingly have to make when moving abroad (especially alone) but at some point, all of these small sacrifices became too much for me.
 Of course, the pandemic added a layer of negativity for this period of time; but this was only a catalyst for feelings felt prior.

-So after about five years abroad, I decided it was time to pack my bags, say my goodbyes, leave Amsterdam and relocate back to the UK.
-I left without a new job lined up, meaning that for the first time since finishing uni, I found myself unemployed, which felt scary and liberating yet obviously unsustainable.
+So after five years abroad, I decided it was time to pack my bags, say my goodbyes, leave Amsterdam and relocate back to the UK.
+I left without a new job lined up, meaning that for the first time since finishing uni, I found myself unemployed, which was scary and liberating yet obviously unsustainable.

-My previous two jobs in Amsterdam, where I was an intern, junior and midweight designer, were jobs that you could say came about because of fortune, knowing people and being in the right place at the right time.
+My previous two jobs in Amsterdam, where I was an intern, junior and mid-weight designer, were jobs that you could say came about because of fortune, knowing people and being in the right place at the right time.
 It wasn’t that I was desperate to work at either of these agencies but more that I wanted to get a start in my career so I was willing to take these opportunities.

 But upon leaving Amsterdam, I had the fallback of having several years of experience, a great portfolio of work, relatively good finance and the support of friends and family which meant I was able to take my time, ‘shop around’ and find the right place to live and work, for me.

 I ultimately chose to move to London (not a hard decision really) for several reasons, the first being that my (now) wife has lived in London for over six years in a beautiful house and we wanted to start living together.
 Secondly, London is also very comparable to Amsterdam in terms of the creative industry, lifestyle and culture.
-Thirdly, it's a place that isn’t new for me, having flown back and forth countless times due to its close proximity and cheap flights.
+Thirdly, it’s a place that isn’t new for me, having flown back and forth countless times due to its close proximity and (relatively) cheap flights.
 And finally, although there are amazing studios and agencies outside of the capital, London has some of the best in the country.

 London was an obvious choice but it was equally an informed decision, I wasn’t doing this on a whim.

-To be honest, I had regularly toyed with the idea of moving to London during my whole time abroad, to which people would always tell me “you’ll easily get a job there” and “there’s loads of studios that you’d fit right into”, which was very comforting but when I actually made the decision to jump and actually do it, it was daunting.
+To be honest, I had regularly toyed with the idea of moving to London during my whole time abroad, to which people would always tell me ‘you’ll easily get a job there’ and ‘there’s loads of studios that you’d fit right into’, which was very comforting but when I actually made the decision to jump and actually do it, it was daunting.
 I had a hit-list of studios I would’ve loved to have worked at, but no real way in.

 As such I contacted the London-based recruitment agency Represent, who did an amazing job for me by putting me and my work in front of lots of quality studios.
 This gave me priceless opportunities to present my work (sometimes talking about projects for the first time), get to grips with how interviews go (my Amsterdam jobs did not have typical interviews) and learn more about how these studios are ran (some better than others seemingly).
 It was also interesting to see the real people behind some of these studios and their work.